 Dr. James Church, Ph.D.
 2011: Jim received his Ph.D. in Ecology and Evolutionary Biology.
 His dissertation research combined niche modeling, fieldwork and simulation approaches to investigate how adaptation to the local environment, and species interactions regulate an organism's niche and maintaion species' distributions and boundaries.
 He is currently an Adjunct Assistant Professor at the University of Wisconsin-Stout.

 Dr. Jennifer Deitloff, Ph.D.
 2008: Jenn received her Ph.D. in Ecology and Evolutionary Biology (Adams and Valenzuela co-advised).
 Her dissertation research examined the behavioral interactions of Pletodon salamanders in Ohio in an effort to understand the ecological factors allowing their coexistence.
-Jenn is currently a postdoctoral researcher with Dr. Craig Guyer at Auburn University.
+Jenn is currently a postdoctoral researcher in entomology at Iowa State University.

 Dr. Erin Myers, Ph.D.
 2008: Erin received her Ph.D. in Ecology and Evolutionary Biology (Adams and Janzen co-advised).
 Her dissertation research examined the molecular phylogenetics and shape variation in the eye-bar patterns of map turtles (genus: Graptemys) in an effort to elucidate the role of eye-bar patterns in sexual selection and speciation in this genus.
 Erin is currently a postdoctoral researcher at the University of Houston.

 Dr. Melinda Cerney, Ph.D.
 2005: Melinda received her Ph.D. in Human Computer Interaction (Adams and Vance co-advised), and was the first graduate of that program.
 In her dissertation research she developed methods for assessing biomechanical motion, and developed such routines for immersive virtual reality environments.
 Melinda is currently employed at Microsoft.

 Dr. Tibisay Escalona, Ph.D.
 2003 (Univ.
 Mo.
 St. Louis): Tiby completed her Ph.D. at the University of Missouri, St. Louis under the direction of Dr. Louiselle (Adams co-advised).
 Her dissertation research examined maternal effects, nesting behavior, and reproductive patterns in the freshwater river turtle Podocnemis unifilis in Venezuela.
 Tiby is currently a postdoctoral researcher the CIMAR institute in Portugal.

 Saad Arif, M.S.
 2005: Saad completed his M.S. degree in EEB in 2005.
 For his M.S. research Saad examined the ecological processes regulating the distributions of two woodland salamanders (Plethodon cinereus & P. hubrichti).
 Saad completed his Ph.D. and is currently a postdoc at Max Planck in Germany.